webkom/kvittering/README.md

 To run just the frontend:

 - Install all packages with `yarn`
-- Start the server with `yarn dev`
+- Start the server with `yarn dev`, the webapp will be available at `localhost:3000`
 - Export the static files with `yarn build && yarn export`

 To run the backend/everything: